MarieLynneBlock/GoogleDeveloperChallengeScholarship-MobileWeb/README.md

 ###### a graduate of this program will be job-ready for Mobile Web Developer roles.
 In addition, he/she will be fully prepared to earn the Google Mobile Web Specialist Certification, offered directly by Google.

-Challenge: develop offline-first web applications using Service Workers and IndexedDB.
+Challenge: develop offline-first web applications using Service Workers and IndexedDB (PWAs).

 + be an active member of the community: help others